The House from a 1908 postcard

 Built / Designed For: Sir William Morgan

-Comments: Tredegar House is considered the finest Restoration house in Wales, and one of the most significant late 17th century buildings in all of Britain.
+Comments: Tredegar House is considered the finest Restoration house in Wales and one of the most significant late 17th century buildings in Britain.

 John Bernard (J.B.)
 Burke, published under the title of A Visitation of the Seats and Arms of the Noblemen and Gentlemen of Great Britain and Ireland, among other titles: 2.S.
 Vol. I, p.
 152, 1854.